 The Oklahoma average price is down nearly three cents per gallon since last week and is nearly 36 cents per gallon less than a month ago.

-Prices in selected cities in the state range from $2.42 per gallon in Lawton to $2.69 in Guymon.
-Drivers in Oklahoma City are paying an average of $2.57 per gallon and those in Tulsa are paying about $2.54.
+Average prices in selected cities across the state range from $1.92 per gallon in Lawton to $2.20 in Idabel.
+The price in Oklahoma City averaged $2.10 per gallon and stood at $2.04 per gallon in Tulsa.